ParaPhraseAGH/parallant/README.md

 ### Writing your own model ###

 In order to run your own model, you should provide a module implementing a behaviour `model`.
-Therefore, you need to implement three callback functions:
+Therefore, you need to implement four callback functions:
 * `initial_population/3` - returns initial population in a form of a list of tuples of position and desired state
 * `move/3` - takes a position of a current agent and current environment and returns updated environment
 * `get_agent_char/2` - takes an agent state and returns a character that represents this agent on the displayed grid.
 * `log_custom/3` - this function is called every `custom_log_interval` (set in config), it may be used to log some custom statistics based on the config record and current environment

 Current agents' states can be fetched and updated by means of functions from the `agents` module:
   * `agents:get_agent/3` - returns current agent state on given position or `empty` if there is no agent on this position
   * `agents:update_agent/4` - updates given position with given agent state; pass empty as the agent_state to delete the agent; returns updated environment

 Examples of this behaviour: `model_langton`, `model_forams`